eProsima/DDS-Router/.dev/README.md

 * `MODULE_DEPENDENCIES` project dependencies (usually: `${MODULE_FIND_PACKAGES}`)

 Apart from this variable, there are other variables that may be useful to set.
-Check `ddsrouter_cmake` README to know the different values used.
+Check `cmake_utils` README to know the different values used.

 ---